AcademySoftwareFoundation/openqmc/README.md

 - No library or STL dependencies.
 - Includes tools and examples.

-The project maintainers would like developers to fearlessly levage QMC sampling evreywhere.
-This is what the OpenQMC API and its domain trees makes possible.
+The project maintainers would like developers to fearlessly leverage QMC sampling everywhere.
+This is what the OpenQMC API and [domain branching](#domain-branching) makes possible.
 It allows you to focus on writing graphics technology, while safely and automatically getting the best in class rates of convergence possible.

 A variant of the library is actively used by Framestore's renderer [Freak](https://www.framestore.com/work/rendering) to produce rich, feature film VFX content.
 As a result the library has been battle tested in production on a large scale.
-Framestore are commited to continue contributing any further improvements from production to this open initiative.
+Framestore are committed to continue contributing any further improvements from production to this open initiative.

 ## Requirements